xKranze/Jimmys-Portfolio-V1/README.md

 ## Description

 My motivation for this project was to have a professional portfolio for myself and showcase my future work.
 Building this project from scratch was not easy and had but help me gain more exposure to HTML and CSS.
-This was an intimidating task and i hope to overcome this feeling as I continue to build other projects outside of class.